 Weight: 19.2 oz

 This is another great budget alternative to other foldable trekking poles that cost twice as much.
-They’ve made of aluminum, collapse to just 16 ” and feature cork handles.
+They’ve made of aluminium, collapse to just 16 ” and feature cork handles.

 They come with both hiking and snow baskets and.
 It’s worth noting they can only support 160 lbs so if you’re heavier than this, these aren’t for you.